dermatologist/pyomop/README.md

 # Execute a query and convert it to dataframe
 vec.sql_df(cdm, 'TEST') # TEST is defined in sqldict.py
-print(vec.df.dtypes) # vec.df is a pndas dataframe
+print(vec.df.dtypes) # vec.df is a pandas dataframe
 # OR
 vec.sql_df(cdm, query='SELECT * from cohort')
-print(vec.df.dtypes) # vec.df is a pndas dataframe
+print(vec.df.dtypes) # vec.df is a pandas dataframe

 ```